bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-multiple-views.rst

 HTML Dialog with Multiple Views
 -------------------------------

 To implement a user interaction that consists of several pages (for example a wizard), one HTML Dialog can have multiple views (.xhtml files).
-This allows to enclose a complex user interaction in one HTML Dialog and to abstract it from the business process.
+This allows you to enclose a complex user interaction in one HTML Dialog and abstract it from the business process.

 How to Add a View
 ^^^^^^^^^^^^^^^^^

-In the :guilabel:`New` menu in the |axon-ivy| project tree you find the :guilabel:`New HTML Dialog View` wizard to add a view to a HTML Dialog.
-Just enter the name of the view and the xhtml file for the view is created and added to the HTML Dialog.
-In the Ivy project tree all view files of a HTML Dialog are displayed below the main node of that HTML Dialog.
+In the :guilabel:`New` menu in the Axon Ivy project tree you find the wizard :guilabel:`New HTML Dialog View` to add a view to an HTML Dialog.
+Just enter the name of the view and the XHTML file for the view is created and added to the HTML Dialog.
+In the Ivy project tree, all view files of an HTML Dialog are displayed below the main node of that HTML Dialog.

 |html-dialog-new-wizard|

 How to Switch Views During Runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have created a HTML Dialog with several views you have to implement the navigation between the views for the user on your own.
+If you have created an HTML Dialog with several views you have to implement the navigation between the views for the user on your own.
 The basic solution is a ``commandButton`` with an ``update`` attribute to load the next view.

-You find an example of a multi view HTML Dialog in the :ref:`HTMLDialogDemos project <importing-demo-projects>` that is provided with the |ivy-designer|.
+You find an example of a multi-view HTML Dialog in the :ref:`HTMLDialogDemos project <importing-demo-projects>` that is provided with the Axon Ivy Designer.

 ::